tdizzzle/jobj/README.md

 - more colours
 - export to image?
 - add tabs to the top tool bar
+- update triangle documentation and update to include squares as an object
 - once some basic rendering has happend?
 Then what where does it go
+- tests

 ### Tool bar design